 3.1.1 The following procedures must be followed by students and student organizations that wish to hold Major Events on University Property.

-3.1.2 One principal member of a currently Registered Student Organization seeking to use University Property to hold an Event must:
+3.1.2 Students or, in the case of student organizations, at least one principal member of a currently Registered Student Organization in good standing seeking to use University Property to hold an Event must:

 (1) Review the Triton Activities Planner (TAP) instructions available from the Center for Student Involvement at http://tap.ucsd.edu.

 (2) Make a preliminary facility hold for the desired location for the Event three weeks or more prior to the Event.
 If security arrangements and other preparations cannot reasonably be made by the desired date, the Event may not be approved for the date and time requested.
 A hold is not a guarantee of availability or approval.

 (3) Comply with the local facility policies for the desired location as established by the Facility Manager.
 Facility policies and requirements vary by location.
 Contact the Facility Manager for details and information.
 A preliminary hold or reservation or indication of availability does not constitute approval of the use of the venue at the proposed date and time.
 Final approval requires written approval of the local Facility Manager and may require the signing of a contract in a form acceptable to the Facility Manager.

 (4) At least three weeks prior to the desired date for the Event, complete and submit the TAP online at http://tap.ucsd.edu.
 The Event proposal will be reviewed by the Center for Student Involvement and may also be reviewed by the local facility manager, UC San Diego Police Department, and others as needed to assess security and logistical requirements.

 (5) Discuss Event details with the assigned Center for Student Involvement Student Organizations Advisor at least three weeks prior to the Major Event.